 The TD-1K compact delivers V-Drums quality in a space-saving kit.
-Ideal for anyone who wants to enjoy playing drums at home, the TD-1K offers a wide selection of expressive drum kits for playing any musical style, plus additional on-board training software for building skill and monitoring progress.
+Ideal for anyone who wants to enjoy playing drums at home, the TD-1K offers a wide selection of expressive drum kits for playing any musical style, plus additional onboard training software for building skills and monitoring progress.
 Because you listen through headphones, the neighbors won’t hear a peep!

 Yamaha EAD10 ($499)